 5 Cool Ways To Beat This Crazy Central NY Heatwave

 Some people love hot weather.
 I am definitely NOT one of them.
-Starting today, our Central New York area is looking at the hottest days of the summer with a "Heat Advisory" issued from the National Weather Service of Binghamton.
+Starting today, our Central New York area is looking at some of the hottest days of the summer.
 So when the heat really kicks in and we've all got sweat rolling down our faces, we'll finally know what it must be like to be Frosty the Snowman when the sun came out!
 I'd rather skip that experience and stay cool and fortunately, even if you don't own an air conditioner, there are ways to not melt in this crazy heat.
-You can feel more comfortable if you follow some of these easy, beat the heat tips that I found at realsimple.com.
+You can feel more comfortable if you follow some of these easy, beat-the-heat tips that I found at realsimple.com.

 Realsimple.com gives you 23 ways, and I've selected five of my favorites: